IowaDave/Thermistors/README.md

 ## Introduction
 Thermistors have been explained and demonstrated abundantly for temperature measurement.
 This writer reviewed seven Arduino-style libraries.
 See the [links](#links-1) provided below.

 A reader can stop right there and go find how-tos online.
-Or stay here and go into it a little farther with me.
+Or stay here and delve into it a little farther with me.

 Still with me?
-Here I go.
+Very well.
 How does one measure a temperature *accurately* using a thermistor?

 What attracts me to thermistors is their simplicity compared to "intelligent" sensors marketed to hobbyists, such as the popular DS3231, DHT11 and DHT22 devices.